Spiced Crock Pot Pinto Beans (No Soak, GF)

 What Are Pinto Beans?

-Pinto beans are an extremely popular bean in the US and parts of Mexico.
-They’re light brown speckled beans that are very nutritious and hearty.
-They go great in chili, stews, and are the base of refried beans.
-Inexpensive, nutrient-dense, high in fiber, protein, and fat-free, pintos are a true staple in many kitchens.
+They go great in chili, and stews, and are the base of refried beans.
+Inexpensive, nutrient-dense, high in fiber, protein, and fat-free, pintos are a staple in many kitchens.

-My family truly enjoys Crock Pot Pinto Beans and I have found that pinto beans are creamier and softer than other beans and they tend to have a nuttier, earthier, and more balanced flavor.
+My family truly enjoys Crock Pot Pinto Beans, and I have found that pinto beans are creamier and softer than other beans, and they tend to have a nuttier, earthier, and more balanced flavor.

 cooked pinto beans inside the crock pot